destroyer22719/email-cleaner/README.md

 Users can take advantage of these tricks to create multiple account with email addresses that will still send to the same account.

 However, most backend developer like myself are probably really lazy to even check that stuff.
 They probably do `SELECT * FROM USER WHERE email=johnsmith@gmail.com` or `User.find({email: req.body.email})` thus sneakily allowing cheeky users to slip through the cracks.
 With Email Cleaner it'll prevent users from doing so.
-Just it before you send a request to the server, or before you insert it into the database
+Just use it before you send a request to the server, or before you insert it into the database

 Feel free to contribute to this project!
 It's open for pull requests and issues! https://github.com/destroyer22719/email-cleaner